erikyao/erikyao.github.io/_posts/2017-09-25-pandas-accessing-the-index-of-a-row-in-an-apply-function.md

 ---
 layout: post
-title: "Pandas: Accessing the index of a row in an `apply` function"
+title: "Pandas: Accessing the index of a row in an <i>apply</i> function"
 description: ""
 category: Python
 tags: [Pandas, apply]